18 baby led weaning muffins recipes

 Feel free to click on the links or on the images if there’s anything that you fancy trying out.
 Let me know how it goes.

 If you are curious to find out more about first foods and which are the top foods babies never say no to, join me in cooking them in 15 minutes or less, using accessible ingredients, while learning how to vary basic recipes easily.
-Just click the image below to join for FREE.
+Grab my FREE ebook today!

 Note: all image credit goes to the original authors (except for recipe 1, which is posted on this blog).